Chinese property firms weigh cutting home prices after Evergrande's deep discounts

 Other major developers told Reuters they won't offer across-the-board or steep discounts to compete with Evergrande because their projects are in very different locations and the bigger cities are selling well.

-According to data of 18 major cities real estate researcher CREIS tracks, home transactions in August rose 3.4% from July, and 26.7% from a year ago.
+According to data of 18 major cities real estate researcher CREIS tracks, home transactions in August rose 3.4% from July, and 26.7% from a year earlier.

 "Developers will face pressure; they're watching closely, but it'll be mostly those who have projects next to Evergrande's only," said Andy Lee, realtor Centaline's South China CEO.